Sindisil/lned/docs/dev/design.md

           if modal editor has decent help & error messages (somewhat offset by using CUA & other common key bindings, maybe).

+**Decision: continue with modal 'ed' clone with extensions, for two reasons:
+  1. Will continue to be useful for scripted editing once scrned is completed
+  2. Simpler to implement.
+Since lned is inteded as an experiment, not necessarily a long term tool, that is the overriding consideration.

 ## Data Types